 Rent your own House

 If you plan to stay at least one month in Hoi An, think about having your own little house in town or in the villages around.
-The best place to rent your new own home is Nha Toi Real Estate.
+The best place to rent your new home is Nha Toi Real Estate.
 I’ve found the Hub house through Nha Toi and I am more than thankful to Ms Ha and the team about their outstanding customer service.
-You basically just tell them what you’re looking for, your budget, and your length of stay and Ms. Ha will give you a call, making an appointment for a day she is showing you available houses.
+Check their website for available houses.
 You will sign a lease contract in English and Vietnamese, pay your rent in cash, and receive the keys to your new home.
 It will probably be fully furnished and equipped.
 Another way to find a house is a stroll throught the Hoi An Expat Property Group on Facebook.
 Locals post daily new homes to rent.